MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-conversations.md

 * Disregard everything that the user had done previously, reset the whole flow stack, and start from the beginning by attempting to answer the user's question.
 * Attempt to answer the user's question and then return to that yes/no question and try to resume from there.

 There is no right answer to this question, as the best solution will depend upon the specifics of your scenario and how the user would reasonably expect the bot to respond.
-For more information, see [Handle user interrupt](bot-builder-howto-handle-user-interrupt.md).

-> [!TIP]
-> If you're using the Bot Builder SDK for Node.Js, you can use [Dialogs](bot-builder-dialog-manage-conversation-flow.md) to manage conversation flow.
+Refer to how to [use dialogs](bot-builder-dialog-manage-conversation-flow.md) and [handle interruptions](bot-builder-howto-handle-user-interrupt.md) to manage conversation flow.

 ## Conversation lifetime